-Possible cuts at Eastern York schools alarm educators
+Possible cuts at Eastern York schools

 Eastern York School District is planning to make cuts ahead of finishing its 2017-2018 school year budget, including cuts for some full-time employees that caused concern among board members and employees.

 During a 90-minute meeting Tuesday, board members spoke about cuts they are considering for the new school year, including a reduction in full-time positions to save money on benefits.

 The board introduced and unanimously approved its proposed final budget, announcing expenditures of $44.37 million, an increase of 1.79 percent, or $780,000, over the 2016-2017 budget.

 The board did not decide on the district's revenue stream for the upcoming budget but plans to do so at a board meeting next month.

 During the budget and finance committee meeting that took place before the regular voting meeting, board members went over areas that might be subject to cuts, including potential cuts to long-serving members of the district.